Get the anti-nausea medication ready

 Sabrina.
 She's supposed to be alluring.

 This 1956 effort concerns the owner of a Yorkshire public house who learns that he has inherited a mining claim and saloon in Lonesome, Canada and emigrates there.
 Unfortunately, the first half hour of the movie is taken up with the pub and his family’s voyage by sea to the Dominion.
 When they arrive, they meet a lot of British actors trying Canadian or American lingo, with limited success (I think they were honors graduates of the Dick van Dyke School of Foreign Accents) and the badman bandit leader they have to combat is played by another popular British comic, Sid James.
-Mr. James, who was on the stagecoach in The Sheriff of Fractured Jaw in 1958 and was The Rumpo Kid in Carry On, Cowboy in 1966 (which I have yet to steel myself to viewing), seems to have enjoyed putting on Stetson and gunbelt.
+Mr. James, who was on the stagecoach in The Sheriff of Fractured Jaw in 1958 and was The Rumpo Kid in Carry On, Cowboy in 1966, seems to have enjoyed putting on Stetson and gunbelt.
 He acts with, er, gusto.

 One of the unbelievably bad actors is the person billed as "Britain's Jayne Mansfield", Sabrina.
 She plays an Indian maid, 'Girl', and is... well, words fail me.
 Another of the unbelievably bad actors is the sub-sub-Sinatra British 1950s crooner Frankie Vaughan, and his part is morbidly watchable if you have any cyclizine or promethazine handy.

 Frankie Vaughan.
 Morbidly watchable.